 - To measure quality more appropriately and demonstrate value to external audiences: The data can drive quality improvement and internal and public reporting through population-level PROMs data sets.

-Watch this video to learn more about the Partners PROMs program.
+Watch this video to learn more about the Mass General Brigham PROMs program.

 As Population Health strives to provide better care at lower cost, it’s critical that we have a framework and tools to help our doctors determine the most suitable treatment for each individual patient.
 The term “appropriateness” is often used to broadly describe this process.
 By focusing on appropriateness of care, we can assure that patients get the right care at the right time and avoid any unnecessary costs.
 Health providers across the country are increasingly focusing on better ways to assess and ensure that patients are receiving the most appropriate care.
 Appropriateness includes both surgical and non-surgical interventions such as tests or x-rays.
 For example, is it appropriate to order an MRI for a patient with a headache?
 How long should a patient pursue physical therapy before considering back surgery?
 These are complicated questions and many factors weigh into these decisions ranging from evidence-based clinical guidelines, risk factors, and patients’ personal goals and preference.
 To make it harder, these decisions are not always clear-cut, especially when dealing with complex cases.
 To learn more about appropriateness and other best-practices for health care decision making, visit our Care Decisions website.